-The biotechnology and immunotherapy industries are characterized by rapid technological developments and a high degree of competition, we may be unable to compete with more substantial enterprises.
+The biotechnology and immunotherapy industries are characterized by rapid technological developments and a high degree of competition. we may be unable to compete with more substantial enterprises.

 The biotechnology and biopharmaceutical industries are characterized by rapid technological developments and a high degree of competition.
 As a result, our actual or proposed immunotherapies could become obsolete before we recoup any portion of our related research and development and commercialization expenses.
 Competition in the biopharmaceutical industry is based significantly on scientific and technological factors.
 These factors include the availability of patent and other protection for technology and products, the ability to commercialize technological developments and the ability to obtain governmental approval for testing, manufacturing, and marketing.
 We compete with specialized biopharmaceutical firms in the United States, Europe and elsewhere, as well as a growing number of large pharmaceutical companies that are applying biotechnology to their operations.
 Many biopharmaceutical companies have focused their development efforts in the human therapeutics area, including cancer.
-Many major pharmaceutical companies have developed or acquired internal biotechnology capabilities or made commercial arrangements with other biopharmaceutical companies.
+Many major pharmaceutical companies.
 These companies, as well as academic institutions, governmental agencies and private research organizations, also compete with us in recruiting and retaining highly qualified scientific personnel and consultants.
 Our ability to compete successfully with other companies in the pharmaceutical field will also depend to a considerable degree on the continuing availability of capital to us.